 Processed foods are reduced or avoided completely.

 The human brain is very active.
-Like a sponge, it soaks up valuable nutrients and uses food as fuel to keep it functioning at peak capacity.
+Like a sponge, your body soaks up valuable nutrients and uses food as fuel to keep it functioning at peak capacity.
 And, as research shows, the Mediterranean Diet is a great way to fuel the brain.

 Want to know another good thing for your mind?
 Spending time outdoors.
 Here are four reasons why the outdoors are good for you.
 For more tips on nutrition, staying healthy and motherhood follow us on Instagram at @kalvitamins!